microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/examples.md

 The program then transforms a depth image and an IR image into the color camera space and displays them in a figure.
 Close the figure to proceed and the program exits.

+### point_cloud_capture.py

+A simple program to capture a single frame, transform to point cloud, and write to text file.
+The text file can then be opened in a 3D renderer application like MeshLab.

+Additional Prerequisites:
+- Numpy installed via pip:       `pip install numpy`

+To run, open a command terminal and type:
+`python point_cloud_capture.py`

+An output text file data.txt is written in the same directory in which the example program is run.

 ### simple_viewer.py